harshwasan/NFTY-MCP/README.md

 # NTFY MCP Server

 An [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that enables AI agents to send and receive messages through [ntfy.sh](https://ntfy.sh) with real-time subscriptions.
-Perfect for building AI agents that can communicate via push notifications.
+Perfect for building AI agents that can communicate via push notifications and enabling bidirectional chat workflows.

+## Intended Use Case

+This server was designed to enable **bidirectional communication** between you and AI agents through a shared ntfy topic.
+The typical workflow is:

+1. **You send a message** to the ntfy topic (via the ntfy.sh web interface, mobile app, or API)
+2. **The AI agent receives it** through the `wait-and-read-inbox` tool or `ntfy://inbox` resource
+3. **The AI agent responds** using the `send-ntfy` tool
+4. **You receive the response** as a push notification on your device
+5. **The cycle continues** - you can reply, and the AI will wait for your next message

+This creates an **asynchronous chat interface** where you can communicate with AI agents at your own pace, receiving push notifications when they respond, and they can wait for your replies even if you take hours or days to respond.

+**Important for Chat Workflows:** The MCP protocol has a client-side timeout of approximately 60 seconds.
+When using `wait-and-read-inbox` for chat, you may need to:
+- **Tell the AI to retry** the `wait-and-read-inbox` call if it times out without receiving a message
+- **Configure the AI** to automatically retry after timeouts when waiting for your response
+- **Use a prompt** that instructs the AI to keep waiting until it gets a response, retrying as needed

+The AI agent can keep retrying `wait-and-read-inbox` indefinitely until it receives your message, making this suitable for long-running conversations where responses may take hours or days.

 ## Features